horanchikk/admin_panel/README.md

-This is my small admin panel.
+This template of admin panel ✨
 Coded on Vue 3 + TS + Pinia =)

 Just init packages and run script "dev".